分辨率更上一层楼:解决社会面临的挑战

 The Bio-NMR group, headed by Roland Riek, is part of the Laboratory of Physical Chemistry at the Department of Chemistry and Applied Biosciences of the Swiss Federal Institute of Technology (ETH) Zurich.

-Nuclear Magnetic Resonance Spectroscopy (NMR) is one of the principal experimental techniques in structural biology to determine atomic resolution structures and to investigate dynamic features and intermolecular interactions of biological macromolecules.
-Using NMR as a major tool, the objective of the research in our group is to understand the conformational switches of proteins associated with amyloid diseases and trans-membrane signaling.
+Nuclear Magnetic Resonance Spectroscopy (NMR) is one of the very few experimental techniques in structural biology to determine atomic resolution structures and to investigate dynamic features and intermolecular interactions of biological macromolecules at atomic resolution.
+Using NMR as their main tool, the objective of the research in Roland Riek's group is to understand the conformational switches of proteins associated with amyloid diseases and trans-membrane signaling.

 Prof. Dr. Roland Riek, is part of the Laboratory of Physical Chemistry at the Department of Chemistry and Applied Biosciences of the Swiss Federal Institute of Technology (ETH) Zurich.